di-unipi-socc/EdgeUsher/README.md

 Based on those, EdgeUsher outputs a ranking of all eligible placements for the VNF chains and routing paths for the related traffic flows over the available Edge-Cloud infrastructure.
 The ranking considers how well a certain placement can satisfy the chain requirements as the infrastructure state (probabilistically) varies.

-EdgeUsher methodology is described in the following technical report:
+EdgeUsher methodology is described in the following journal article:

 > [Stefano Forti](http://pages.di.unipi.it/forti), [Federica Paganelli](http://lrst.dinfo.unifi.it/people/Paganelli/), [Antonio Brogi](http://pages.di.unipi.it/brogi)<br>
 > [**Probabilistic QoS-aware Placement of VNF chains at the Edge**](https://arxiv.org/abs/1906.00197), <br>